KatieBSC/diner-osm/README.md

 # Configurations for each region defined in regions

-[darmstadt.areas]   # Configurations for plotting areas
+[darmstadt.areas]
 # Boundary hierarchy to use for results, i.e. county / district / neighborhood
 admin_level = "8"

-[darmstadt.clip]    # Configurations for clipping results
+[darmstadt.clip]
-# bounding box filter
+# Clip results by bounding box
 bbox = [11.901, 54.103, 11.9038, 54.1047]

-# query filter
+# Clip results by query
 query = "name == 'Darmstadt'"

-# alternative boundary hierarchy to which query filter should be applied
+# Clip results by boundary hierarchy to which query filter should be applied
+# Only applied if query is also provided
 admin_level = "6"

-[darmstadt.places]  # Configurations for plotting resources
+[darmstadt.places]
-# OSM entity filter
+# Filter by OSM entity
 entity = "node"

-# key filter; multiple keys are treated as AND filters
+# Filter by key
+# Ex: Keep places which have a name
 keys = ["name"]

-# tag filter; multiple tags are treated as AND filters
-# tags represent key: value pairs
+# Filter by tag
+# Ex: Keep places which have cuisine=ice_cream tag
 tags.cuisine = "ice_cream"
 ```